david-fong/capswalk/dev-guide.md

 In large methods with short-circuit conditions, flag the return line with `return _; //⚡`.

 In constructors that seal or freeze the constructed instance, flag the line with `Object.seal(this); //🧊`.

+In complex socket communication chains, use 📢 for server emissions and 👂 for server "semaphore" awakenings.

+### Enum Implementation

+Use TypeScript enums when being able to search for references is desirable.
+If an enum doesn't need to be reference-searched, and avoiding a non-type import is desired, use a mocked const enum.